hyperledger/indy-node/design/anoncreds.md

     1. CredDef Issuer needs to be able to create multiple CredDefs by the same issuer DID.
     1. CredDef Issuer needs to be able to create multiple CredDefs for the same Schema by the same issuer DID.
     1. We need to keep reputation for CredDef's Issuer DID.
-1. Creation of Revocation entities (Def and Registry):
+1. Creation of Revocation Registry (Def and Enteries):
-    1. RevocRegDef Issuer may not be the same as Schema Author and CredDef issuer.
+    1. RevocReg Issuer may not be the same as Schema Author and CredDef issuer.
-    1. RevocRegDef Issuer needs to be able to create multiple RevocRegDefs for the same issuer DID.
+    1. RevocReg Issuer needs to be able to create multiple RevocRegs for the same issuer DID.
-    1. RevocRegDef Issuer needs to be able to create multiple RevocRegDef for the same CredDef by the same issuer DID.
+    1. RevocReg Issuer needs to be able to create multiple RevocReg for the same CredDef by the same issuer DID.
-    1. We need to keep reputation for RevocRegDef's Issuer DID.
+    1. We need to keep reputation for RevocReg's Issuer DID.
-1. Referencing Schema/CredDef/RevocRegDef:
+1. Referencing Schema/CredDef/RevocReg:
-    1. Prover needs to know what CredDef (public keys), Schema and RevocRegDef were used for issuing the credential.
+    1. Prover needs to know what CredDef (public keys), Schema and RevocReg were used for issuing the credential.
-    1. Verifier needs to know what CredDef (public keys), Schema and RevocRegDef were used for issuing the credential from the proof.
+    1. Verifier needs to know what CredDef (public keys), Schema and RevocReg were used for issuing the credential from the proof.
     1. The reference must be compact (a single value).
 1. Keys rotation: